APPJON001/Hand-Drawn-Circuit-To-LT-Spice-Netlist-Conversion-Tool/README.md

 > python3 main.py

-Ensure that the script listens on an unused port.
-Navigate to the terminal-specified page in your favourite browser to use.
+Ensure that the process runs on an unused port.
+Navigate to the terminal-specified page in your favourite browser to access the web application.

 Note: This code currently only works on MacOS.
-A Windows-compatible version should be released soon.
+A Windows-compatible version may become available in the future.

 # License